Last updated on October 6, 2021

-We at Draftsim love drafting: it’s in our name, after all!
+We here at Draftsim love drafting.
+It’s in our name, after all!
 With this in mind, we wanted to share with you everything we know about how to draft on Arena.
-Our goal is to give you a wide range of information on the topic and give you a guide you can come back to time and time again whenever the need arises.
+Our goal is to give you a wide range of information on the topic as well as a guide you can come back to whenever the need arises.
 So, be sure to bookmark this page so that you can come back if you need to!

 What is Limited?

 Let’s start at the beginning and go through what drafting is.
-If you are new to the term, here’s a quick explanation for you.
-Drafting is a part of a format called “Limited,” a format that shares the following structure:
+If you’re new to the term, here’s a quick explanation for you.
+Drafting is a part of a format called “Limited” that has the following structure:

-- You do not decide what your deck looks like until you sit down to play; the contents of your deck are decided only by the contents of the packs you will be using.
+- You don’t decide what your deck looks like until you sit down to play; the contents of your deck are decided only by the contents of the packs you’ll be using.

 - Your deck can be no less than 40 cards.
 You can build a deck with more than 40 cards, if you really want to.